Barasingha: Distribution and habitat

-Swamp deer were once common in many areas, including parts of the Upper Narmada Valley and to the south, in Bastar, prior to the 19th century.
+Swamp deer were once common in many areas, including parts of the Upper Narmada Valley, south, in Bastar, and to the west in the Indus valley (mainly around Rohri and Bahawalpur) prior to the 19th century.
 They frequent flat or undulating grasslands, floodplains and marshes, and generally stay on the outskirts of forests.
 At times, they are also found in open forest.
-In the 1960s, the total population was estimated to be between 1,600-2,150 individuals in India, with about 1,600 in Nepal.
+In the 1960s, the total population was estimated to be between 1,600 and 2,150 individuals in India, with about 1,600 in Nepal.
 Today, the distribution is further reduced and fragmented, due to major losses in the 1930s–1960s following unregulated hunting and conversion of large tracts of habitat into cropland.

-In Nepal, they can be primarily found in the western areas of the country, south of the Himalayas, in Shuklaphanta and Bardiya National Parks.
-Within India, barasingha can be found in six localities in Uttar Pradesh.
-They are found in Kanha National Park, in Madhya Pradesh, and have also been observed across the state border in Chhattisgarh (near to Dhamtari), likely the most southerly extent of their distribution.
-They are regionally extinct in West Bengal, and are also likely extirpated from Arunachal Pradesh, Bihar, Jharkhand, Meghalaya, Nagaland and Odisha.
+In Nepal, the barasingha is present in Shuklaphanta and Bardiya National Parks.
+In India, it is present in six localities in Uttar Pradesh, in Kanha National Park and in Chhattisgarh near Dhamtari, likely the most southerly extent of its distribution.
+It is regionally extinct in West Bengal, and also likely in Arunachal Pradesh, Bihar, Jharkhand, Meghalaya, Nagaland and Odisha.
 A few barasingha still survive in Assam's Kaziranga and Manas National Parks.

-In 2005, a small population of about 320 individuals was discovered in the Jhilmil Jheel Conservation Reserve in Haridwar district, Uttarakhand, on the east bank of the Ganges.
+In 2005, a small population of about 320 individuals was discovered in Jhilmil Jheel Conservation Reserve in Haridwar district, Uttarakhand, on the east bank of the Ganges.
 This likely represents the most northerly limit of the species.